 As any seasoned entrepreneur will tell you, starting a business involves a very steep learning curve.
-You need to learn the basics of cash flow, profit and loss, business legal structures, employee management, financing, and a whole host of interrelated disciplines.
-You'll also be confronted by numerous terms that may be new to you, but don't be intimidated, you have to start somewhere.
+You need to learn the basics of cash flow, profit and loss, legal structures, employee management, financing, and a whole host of interrelated disciplines.
+You'll also be confronted by numerous business terms that may be new to you.
+But don't be intimidated, you have to start somewhere.

-Get up to speed with the following glossary of terms related to the process of starting a new business.
+As a starting point, you should get up to speed with the following glossary of terms related to the process of starting a new business.
 Also, be sure to check out the collection of articles and resources in FindLaw's Starting a Business section for more valuable advice and legal pointers.

 Accrual basis accounting.
-An accounting method that records sales, expenses or other events at the time they occur, rather than when cash changes hands.
+An accounting method that records sales, expenses, or other events at the time they occur, rather than when cash changes hands.

 Amortization.
 The gradual payment of a debt through a schedule of payments or the writing off of an intangible asset against expenses over the period of its useful life.

 Balance sheet.
-A listing of a company's assets, liabilities and net worth as of a fixed point in time.
+A listing of a company's assets, liabilities, and net worth as of a fixed point in time.

 Board of Directors.
 A group of individuals, elected by the shareholders of a company, who oversee the management of the company.